 Sliding on Ice and Car Insurance Claims

-Sliding on ice is often a scary and frustrating situation.
-Many drivers feel they are driving cautiously for the road conditions but still cannot maintain control of their vehicle.
-Sliding on ice can cause a lot of damage.
-Damage can occur in many different forms.
+Sliding on ice is a scary and frustrating situation.
+You might feel you're driving cautiously for the road conditions, but you can still lose control of your vehicle on ice.

-- Bodily Injury
+- Bodily injuries

-- Damage to Your Car
+- Damage to your car

-- Damage to Another Car
+- Damage to another car

-- Damage to Property
+- Damage to property

-Injury to Yourself or Passengers
+Injuries to Yourself or Your Passengers

 Damage to Your Vehicle

-Damage to Another Vehicle and Property Damage
+Damage to Another Vehicle and Property

 If you do find yourself sliding, resist the urge to do anything drastic.
-The less you jerk the wheel or pump the brakes, the greater your chances of surviving the slide without hurting others or yourself.
+The less you jerk the wheel and pump the brakes, the greater your chances of surviving the slide without hurting others or yourself.